uu-pes/zephyr_deferred_interrupt_processing/README.md

 In this example, an interrupt is registered on pressing a button.
 The corresponding ISR toggles an LED, toggling which is deferred to a task using semaphores.
 The example also illustrates how buttons can be added to the device tree and configured in Zephyr.
-Note how changing the LED/button to use only requires changing the device tree and not of the application!
+Notice that to change the LED/button we only need to tweak the device tree, while our application stays unmodified!
+The same case would be if we wanted to run our application on a different board!

 ## Building